cristophercervantes/minihttpx/README.md

 ## License

 This project is provided as-is under the MIT License.
-See `LICENSE` in the repo for details.
+See `LICENSE` for details.

 ---

 ## Safety & Legal

 Only scan systems you own or where you have explicit permission.
 Unauthorized scanning can be illegal and unethical.

----

-If you’d like, I can:
-- Add `-o` to save results to file (CSV/JSON)
-- Add simple concurrency (worker pool)
-- Add TLS certificate summary for HTTPS targets

-Tell me which features to add next.